mar123io/Lunar_Landing_AI/README.md

 Clone the repository:

 git clone https://github.com/yourusername/your-repository.git

 Navigate to the project directory:

-cd your-repository
-Install the dependencies:
+Install the dependencies into your virtual environment:

 pip install -r requirements.txt
 Run the main script to start training: